 The bill amends several sections of Washington state law regarding pretrial release procedures.
-Key changes include the requirement for judicial officers to provide a clear written statement of release conditions and to inform defendants about the penalties for violating these conditions.
-Additionally, the bill mandates that if a defendant has a history of attempting to elude law enforcement or is charged with a violent offense, the judicial officer must document their rationale for the release conditions, ensuring public safety and the defendant's appearance in court.
+Key changes include the requirement for judicial officers to provide a clear written statement of release conditions and to inform defendants of the penalties for violating these conditions.
+Additionally, the bill mandates that if a defendant has a history of attempting to elude law enforcement or is charged with a violent offense, the judicial officer must document their rationale for the release decision, ensuring public safety and the defendant's appearance in court.
 The definition of "substantial resources" is also clarified to include significant law enforcement efforts in apprehending a suspect.

 Statutes affected: